Health Care Guide Information

 What are the Signs and Symptoms of Thymoma?

-Initially, it does not show any symptoms, and it might be diagnosed on any routine test such as an x-ray, CT scan, or MRI for any other disease.
+Initially, it does not show any symptoms, and it might be diagnosed on any routine test, such as an X-ray, CT scan, or MRI, for any other disease.
+As the tumor size increases, it exerts pressure on nearby organs, and the patient becomes symptomatic with the following symptoms.

 Uncontrolled Coughing:

 The patient will be presented with coughing, not settling with medication, as the tumor exerts pressure on the trachea and lungs.
-Coughing worsens if patients lie down and most of the patients cannot even sleep due to severe coughing.
+Coughing worsens if patients lie down, and most of the patients cannot even sleep due to severe coughing.

 Pressure on Chest/ Tightness:

 As the patient’s immunity is compromised, the patient becomes more susceptible to infections.
 However, Fever is the first sign of infection.
+Secondly, fever occurs due to infection and inflammation in the tumor.

 Diagnostic Tests for Diagnosis of Thymoma:

-Following are the diagnostic tests to diagnose thymoma.
+The following are the diagnostic tests to diagnose thymoma.

 Chest X-rays: By doing a chest X-ray tumor can be identified in the chest.

-Tissue biopsy: A piece of tissue is taken for diagnostic purposes and to find out the type of cancer in it. the biopsy is a standard test to diagnose thymoma.
+Tissue biopsy: A piece of tissue is taken for diagnostic purposes and to find out the type of cancer in it.
+The biopsy is a standard test to diagnose thymoma.

 What are the Risk Factors?